 Initially support to care homes was provided via virtual support visits and many of the elements we reviewed were self-reported by the care home.
 However, it has become evident that the self-reporting on IPC compliance differed from our assessment when undertaking face to face visits led by an IPC specialist nurse.
-Every adult care home in Lanarkshire has now had a face-to-face review by an IPC Specialist nurse.
+Every adult care home in Lanarkshire has now had a face to face review by an IPC Specialist nurse.
 A RAG rating system was developed based on Standard Infection Prevention and Control measures (SIPC).
 All care homes have been provided with improvement plans and return visits are prioritised to those that have been RAG rated red.
-Improvement plans and RAG ratings are shared with Care Inspectorate.
-Three homes are now RAG rated green with no outstanding actions, 84 amber with ongoing actions and 5 red who are being provided with significant support.
+Improvement plans and RAG ratings are shared with care inspectorate